 This course will primarily focus on the topic of the Neolithic.
-After reviewing current theoretical views on the beginnings of domestication and sedentism, we will look at the actual evidence from plants, animals, and ecology to assess which theory or theories (if any) best explain this major transition in cultural evolution.
+After reviewing current theoretical views on the beginnings of domestication and sedentism, we will look at the actual evidence from plants, animals and ecology to assess which theory or theories (if any) best explain this major transition in cultural evolution.
 Next, we will examine early social complexity in Western Asia, focusing on new material from Anatolia.
-In the third section we will look at the biological and cultural transformations the Neolithic wrought in Europe.
+In the third part of the course we will look at the biological and cultural transformations the Neolithic wrought in Europe.
 Finally, we will look at Neolithic monuments from several perspectives: engineering, social organization, landscape, and ritual.
-The course will combine lectures, demonstrations, discussions, audio-visual materials, and student presentations.
+The course will combine lectures, demonstrations, discussions, audiovisual material, and student presentations.
+This course fulfills the upper-level archaeology requirement.
 Prerequisite: ANTH 112.
 Offered every other year.